 After you decide to invest in the more energy efficient bulbs that are offered to you, keep in mind how to properly dispose of them when they are no longer providing light.

 - Standard Incandescent and Halogen Incandescent bulbs cannot typically be recycled and should be disposed of in the regular trash.
-It helps to place them back in there cardboard container or wrap them in newspaper or magazine to avoid breaking.
+It helps to place them back in their cardboard container or wrap them in newspaper or magazine to avoid breaking.

 - CFL light bulbs and Fluorescent light bulbs CAN NOT go in your regular trash and need to be disposed of properly by taking them to East Central Recycling on Centennial Avenue.
 These light bulbs contain a small amount of mercury and are considered hazardous.